-To view the plan an appointment should be made by contacting the Coordinator Trees, Contracts and Reactive Parks services via customer service BH 9298-8000.
+To view the plan an appointment should be made by contacting the Coordinator Urban Forest and city presentation via customer service BH 9298-8000.
 After an appointment is made, a meeting room can be booked for viewing the plan.

 To ensure that the most up to date copy is available, the following controls are put in place: